vkatasonov/42_discovery_web/README.md

 To view the cells:

 1. Clone this repo
-2. Open each folder to see tasks.
+2. Open each folder to see task implementation

 ## Contributors